piotrkubisa/sublime-elementary/README.md

 ElementaryOS inspired UI theme for Sublime Text 2 and Sublime Text 3.

----

-Project currently is in development stage.
-You can check progress [here](https://github.com/piotrkubisa/sublime-elementary/issues/1).

-I would be grateful for any feedback (ideas, bugs, todos, your opinion).

----
+> Project currently is untaintained.
+If you are interested in maintenance this repository then I'd would happy to transfer ownership of `Theme - Elementary` to you.

 ## Design